GoogleChrome/web.dev/src/site/content/en/learn/accessibility/typography/index.md

 {% endCompare %}
 </div>

-Since you cannot predict what every user’s needs are, when adding fonts to your digital products, be sure to consider the following guidelines:
+Since you cannot predict what every user's needs are, when adding fonts to your digital products, be sure to consider the following guidelines:

 * Base font sizes should be defined with a relative value (%, rem, or em) to allow easy resizing.